edr3x/tmux-sessionizer/README.md

 tmux switch-client -t $selected_name
 ```

-- Here change the find paths on line no. 6 to your corresponding paths of projects on which you want to work on
+- Here change the find paths on line no. 6 to your corresponding paths to projects folder on which you want to work on

 ## Add the script folder on your `.bashrc` or `.zshrc`